 Medical Students - Texas residents pay \$6,550 annually.
-Tuition for nonresidents is three times the resident tuition rate (\$19,650).
+Tuition for nonresidents is \$19,650 annually.
 Texas statutes also provide that a nonresident student is permitted to pay the same tuition and fees as a Texas resident if the student holds a competitive scholarship worth at least \$1,000 per year.